-"local and neighbourhood plans should: support the sustainable growth and expansion of all types of business and enterprise in rural areas, both through conversion of existing buildings and welldesigned new buildings;

-- promote the development and diversification of agricultural and other land- based rural businesses; - Support sustainable rural tourism and leisure developments that benefit businesses in rural areas, communities and visitors, and which respect the character of the countryside.
-This should include supporting the provision and expansion of tourist and visitor facilities in appropriate locations where identified needs are not met by existing facilities in rural service centres; and - Promote the retention and development of local services and community facilities in villages, such as local shops, meeting places, sports venues, cultural buildings, public houses and places of worship."[para 28 NPPF]
+- a) the sustainable growth and expansion of all types of business in rural areas, both through conversion of existing buildings and welldesigned new buildings; - b) the development and diversification of agricultural and other land-based rural businesses; - c) sustainable rural tourism and leisure developments which respect the character of the countryside; and - d) the retention and development of accessible local services and community facilities, such as local shops, meeting places, sports venues, open space, cultural buildings, public houses and places of worship.
+[NPPF section 6]

-&lt;sup>1.
-"The impact of transport and road traffic speed on health" NHS Health Development Agency.
+^{1.} "The impact of transport and road traffic speed on health" NHS Health Development Agency.

-&lt;sup>2 Developer Contribution is a planning charge, introduced by the Planning Act 2008 as a tool for local authorities in England and Wales to help deliver infrastructure to support the development of their area.
+2 Developer Contribution is a planning charge, introduced by the Planning Act 2008 as a tool for local authorities in England and Wales to help deliver infrastructure to support the development of their area.